isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-contact-sync/add-value-to-sync.rst

 accessor.

 .. hint::
-  The available templates are described in the :ref:`xdb-contact-value-accessors` section under :ref:`xdb-value-accessors`.
+  The available templates are described in the :doc:`/components/data-access/value-accessors/sitecore/xdb/index` section under :ref:`xdb-contact-value-accessors`.

 #.
 Navigate to your tenant.
 #.
 Navigate to **Data Access > Value Accessor Sets > Providers**.
 #.
 Navigate to **Sitecore > xDB Contact Entity Fields**.
 #.
-Insert a new item using the template that is appropriate for the value identified in the section `Identity xDB Contact Property`_.
+Insert a new item using the template that is appropriate for the value identified in the section `Identify xDB Contact Property`_.
 #.
 Set the required fields.
 #.
 Save the item.